shriya22/first_version_indproj/finalversion.md

 **Final analysis:**
 * Speed violations are decreasing throughout the years as we can see from the first plot.
 We can see that for each quarter throughout the years, there is a decreasing trend except for 2018 quarter 4 which has increased from the previous quarter.But in the long run, it does not make much of a difference.
 Hence the trend line is decreasing as the years go by.
-* From the locations of violations we can see that speed violations are slightly more in the north of Chicago as there are many points darker points in thd north as compared to the south.
+* From the locations of violations we can see that speed violations are slightly more in the north of Chicago as there are many points and darker points in the north as compared to the south.
 This could be because of more population in the north leading to more people violating the rules, or people just driving faster in the north.

 ## 2nd visual: